 Bob Hamilton retired from the Johnson County Sheriff Office.

-Bob primarily works with communities in the geographic area shown in gold.
+Bob primarily works with communities in the geographic area shown in green.

 Bob can be reached at:

 Troy Wells retired from the Sedgwick County Sheriff’s Office.

 Troy works primarily with the communities in the geographic area shown in yellow.

 Last spring, I was attending my niece’s high school graduation, and the keynote speaker inspired his audience by reminding everyone about the 2000 movie, Pay It Forward.
 In this movie, a 12 year old boy was challenged by his teacher to come up with a project that would change the world.
 The young man came up with the idea that if he did an act of kindness, the only thing he would ask in return is for the recipient do three acts of kindness and then ask their recipients to do three acts of kindness.
 One turns to three, three turns to nine, nine turns to twenty seven and … you get the idea.
 In the end, there were acts of kindness being done all over the world.
 You may be wondering what this movie has to do with traffic safety.
 Think about it; when someone is kind to you, doesn’t it make you feel more relaxed, and less confrontational towards others?

 After the graduation, I was sitting in the parking lot waiting to pull out, when a lady showed an act of kindness by stopping to let me get into the flow of traffic.
 As I was traveling down the street, a vehicle in the passing lane in front of me turned on his turn signal, wanting to pull into my lane of traffic.
 I slowed down and let the gentleman into the lane.
 Again, this was an act of kindness; because the lady earlier had shown me kindness, I paid it forward.
 I can only hope the gentleman I showed an act of kindness did the same on down the road.